benc-uk/chatr/readme.md

 Some notes:

 - ES6 modules are used so the various JS files can use import/export without the need to bundle.
-- Vue.js is used as a browser side library loaded from CDN with `<script>` tag, this is an elegant & lightweight approach supported by modern browsers, rather than the usual vue-cli style app which requires Node and webpack etc.
+- Vue.js is used as a browser side library loaded from CDN as a ESM module, this is an elegant & lightweight approach supported by modern browsers, rather than the usual vue-cli style app which requires Node and webpack etc.
 - `client/js/app.js` shows how to create a Vue.js app with child components using this approach.
 The majority of client logic is here.
 - `client/js/components/chat.js` is a Vue.js component used to host each chat tab in the application
 - The special `.auth/` endpoint provided by Static Web Apps is used to sign users in and fetch their user details, such as userId.